-The No More Bullying program is fully virtual for the 2020/2021 school year.
 We are partnering with Purina Farms to provide a value-centric interactive curriculum featuring pet-care lessons and activities.
 Students will learn about creating positive relationships, managing emotions, and showing compassion for people and animals.
-The curriculum is designed to be delivered over one week and classes will have the option to engage in a live Q & A session with a Humane Educator upon completion of the program.
+The curriculum is designed to be delivered over one week.
+Programming can take place in-person or virtual.

 Kids Who Care

 This service learning project tasks kids with finding ways to help animals at the APA, such as collecting items from our wish list, making dog treats, or hosting a lemonade stand.
 The end goal is not just aiding animals, but teaching the value of community and the human-animal bond.
 Kids are welcome to visit the APA Adoption Center during our open hours to help find inspiration or place items in our donation cart.

 If your girl scout hopes to have a pet someday, or wants to take better care of a current one, this Brownie Pets Badge course will show them the way.
 In this course, kids learn what different pets need, and how to help them feel healthy, safe, and loved.

 Ages 2 through 5

 Tuesday Tales is a weekly storytime designed for our littlest learners.
 Children are invited to hear animal-themed stories, create animal crafts, and learn about how the APA helps animals, and meet a furry friend.
 Volunteers lead the event every Tuesday at 10:30 a.m. for children and their caregivers.
 Space is limited, so please make your reservation here.

 Safety With Animals